Aly91/dataVisual/README.md

 I intend to also allow the user to input values of the goal for that month and to input their the weight lost each week.
 These will be written to a file.

-I intend to also allow the user to input values of the goal for that month and to input their the weight lost each week.
+Also,I want to allow the user to input values of the goal for that month and to input their the weight lost each week.
 These will be written to a file to store these values.
 When done the total and average weight will be calculated, it will be displayed on simple graph.
-There will be a  drop menu or button to choose which data (Weight loss
+There will be a drop down menu or button to choose which data (Weight loss by week/.etc) to be displayed.

+Encapsulation and inheritence will be used, a separate class (Graph) will handle drawing the initial graph while the main class will handle reading in the initial set of values, the UI and the input from the user.